River Watch Version 3.4

 Joint Research Centre of the European Commission, Ispra, Italy

-Surface Dynamics Modeling Laboratory, Dept. of Geography, University of Alabama
+Surface Dynamics Modeling Laboratory, Dept. of Geography, University of Alabama, Tuscaloosa, AL, USA

 Son V. Nghiem

 Jet Propulsion Laboratory, California Institute of Technology, Pasadena, CA, USA

 Cite as: Brakenridge, G.R. and others, 2015, "Experimental Satellite-Based River Discharge Measurements: Technical Summary".
 Online publication at: http://floodobservatory.colorado.edu/SatelliteGaugingSites/technical.html